 And as you spend this time with your family, it’s the perfect opportunity to spark new traditions in your home.
 Take inspiration from family traditions and put your own spin on it.
 Take a family walk or drive to admire the lights, host a hot chocolate movie night in your matching holiday pajamas, have a gingerbread house building competition, or spend time volunteering and giving to those in need.

 Thanks to technology, we can feel like we’re celebrating with a crowd, even if they are thousands of miles away.
-Schedule a specific time for a FaceTime celebration.
-Maybe just as you sit down to Thanksgiving dinner to share what you’re all thankful for, for singing songs, or opening presents.
-Feel a part of the action no matter where you are.
+Schedule a specific time for a FaceTime or Zoom celebration.
+Maybe just as you sit down to dinner to share what you’re all thankful for, for singing songs, or opening presents.
+Feel connected and close, no matter where you are.

 4. Set up a virtual Secret Santa